 Unfortunately, there’s no miracle cure (we wish).
 The severity will depend on your child’s age, how many time zones you’re crossing, the direction of travel, and how much sleep you get along the way.
-As a general rule, plan on it taking 24-hours per hour of time difference to adjust to your destination.
+As a general rule, plan on it taking 24 hours per hour of time difference to adjust to your destination.

 Young bubs are still working out the day from the night and feeding every few hours.
 In theory, they are the easiest to travel with (hooray!).
-Older children and teens have more awareness of their surroundings and coping mechanisms in place to deal with jet lag, in a similar way to Mum and Dad.
+Older children and teens have more awareness of their surroundings and coping mechanisms in place to deal with jet lag, in a similar way to mum and dad.
 The sleep patterns of babies and toddlers are often the cause of most stress for parents.
 You’ve finally got them sleeping through the night and now you want to throw jet lag in the mix?
 When they’re at an age where your reasoning with them is futile?
 You must be crazy!
 Luckily there are some easy things you can do to help everyone sleep better.

 Depending on how long you are travelling for, you might like to start adjusting to your new time zone in advance.
 Change bedtime by half an hour (earlier or later depending on if you’re going forwards or backwards in time) every few nights for a week and give yourself a head start.

-Kid’s thrive on routine.
+Kids thrive on routine.
 Have you ever had trouble sleeping in a hotel room simply because it’s different?
 Imagine what that feels like for your baby!
-If you are travelling with your own port-a-cot, start using it for nap time at home in the lead up to your trip.
+If you are travelling with your own port-a-cot, start using it for nap time at home in the lead-up to your trip.
 When you travel, use the same sheets (even the same blanket if you can), make sure you’ve packed their favourite comforter or toy, and even have bubs wear the same pyjamas for the first few nights away.
 This way, when everything is new around them, babies will still feel the consistency of home.

 Day flight or overnight?
 That is often the question when it comes to booking air travel with kids.
-Some people swear by travelling overnight, though generally kids sleep (reasonably) well on the plane, so when you arrive at your destination you can start the day in your new time zone as best you can.
-The downside, if you don’t sleep well inflight, the first day might seem very long.
+Some people swear by travelling overnight, generally kids sleep (reasonably) well on the plane, so when you arrive at your destination you can start the day in your new time zone as best you can.
+The downside, is if you don’t sleep well inflight, the first day might seem very long.
 If you’re not the kind of person who can function on zero sleep, get a decent night’s rest at home and prepare plenty of activities to keep your little one occupied on the plane.

 Travelling west (towards Europe from Hong Kong) is generally easier than travelling east (to North America).
 Unfortunately, when we’re visiting family we don’t always get to choose the direction of travel.
 Whichever way you go you’ll have to return in the opposite direction anyway, so prepare for both!

-The next day, wake your child gently, take them out in the daylight to help reset their biological clock and don’t let them lie in too long to make up for lost sleep.
+Wake your child gently, take them out in the daylight to help reset their biological clock and don’t let them lie in too long to make up for lost sleep.
 Ensure the whole family is staying well-hydrated, eating nutritious food and getting some physical activity in during the day.

-We all have to return home at some point and deal with the jet lag all over again, this time in reverse!
+We all have to come home at some point and deal with the jet lag all over again, this time in reverse!
 Try and get your routine back on track asap by following the same advice as above.
 If the afternoons are too long for grumpy toddlers, don’t be afraid to move bedtime forward for a few days and gradually work on getting back to your usual routine.
 Remember that the body adjusts approximately an hour of time difference per day, so prepare yourself for a week or more to reset after a long-haul trip.